 In Arizona, if you come across some fire ants, it is more likely that they will not be the more aggressive and dangerous Red Imported Fire Ants.
 They are probably the Southern Fire Ant that in most cases, won't cause much harm.
-Fire ants build mounds in sunny, open areas such as lawns, playgrounds, ball fields, parks, golf courses and along road shoulders.
+Fire ants build mounds in sunny, open areas such as lawns, playgrounds, ball fields, parks, golf courses, and along road shoulders.
 When it becomes very hot (or very cold) they may move indoors.
 If they concern you, your local exterminator can easily handle them.

 There is some good news about fire ants: they are considered beneficial insects because they feed on other unwanted pests such as fleas, filth-breeding flies, horn flies, boll weevils, sugarcane borer, ticks, and cockroaches.

 If You Are Stung By Fire Ants

 The death of the infant, in this case, was a tragic aberration.
 There's no reason at this time to believe that there is an epidemic or infestation of deadly fire ants in the Phoenix area.